Getting cheap car insurance in Nebraska

 Nebraska is an at-fault state — meaning the person at fault is responsible for all medical expenses of anyone injured in the accident.
-In the Cornhusker State, insurance claims are typically paid out:
+In Nebraska, insurance claims are typically paid out:

 - If you’re injured in an accident you caused.
 Your health insurance or medical coverage through an auto policy may cover your expenses up to policy limits.